 There’s more to college — and life — than the Hollins campus.
 We operate the best study programs in Paris and London open to students from all colleges.
-We also take part in almost 30 field study and affiliated programs.
+We also take part in more than 20 field study and affiliated programs.

 Hollins applies your study abroad credits to financial aid and graduation requirements.
 Find out how living in a different country can change your perspective on everything.